ehmicky/log-process-errors/CONTRIBUTING.md

 This document will help you send a pull request.

-If the documentation is unclear or has a typo, please click on the page's `Edit` button (pencil icon) and directly submit a correction instead.
+If your pull request is related to a typo or the documentation being unclear, please click on the page's `Edit` button (pencil icon) and directly submit a correction instead.

 This project was made with ❤️.
 The simplest way to give back is by starring and sharing it online.